 - Laptop, tablet, and smartphone

 The Court provides video conference service, equipment, and support for trial appearances and judicial hearings.
 The Court supports SIP, H323 and Cisco Meeting - WebRTC (Edge and Chrome compatible).
 The requesting party is responsible for all line/telephone, remote site service, and other miscellaneous charges.
 Please make requests 48 hours in advance of the scheduled court date.
-Complete the online A/V Request Form for all requests.
+For all Audio/Visual requests and inquiries, please go to https://av.ninthcircuit.org.

 Courtroom 23 is a hi-tech courtroom that seamlessly integrates the latest in courtroom technology and enhanced courtroom performance and presentation.
 Courtroom 23 is located on the 23rd floor of the Orange County.